BlaT2512/Segment/README.md

 2.1.0 - Move large variable (numMatrix) to PROGMEM (this saves memory on the Arduino as it currently uses around 90% of Arduino SRAM storage because of the all the data for every letter, character and number.

+2.2.0 - Fix an error where only shift register displays work.

-2.2.0 - Add support for displays with a decimal point
+2.3.0 - Add support for displays with a decimal point.

-3.0.0 - Add support for 14-segment displays, 16-segment displays, dot matrix displays and rename library to Segment.
+3.0.0 - Add support for 14-segment displays, 16-segment displays, dot matrix displays and (possibly) rename library to Segment.

 # License
 This library is licensed under the `Apache 2.0` license.
 For more information, [click here](https://www.apache.org/licenses/LICENSE-2.0).